hischoolmn/.github/profile/README.md

 Drive your business with the Hischool that makes your work more efficient and easier.

 Our products:
-- 🚀 Hischool
+- 🚀 School
-- 📚 Hischool Learn
+- 📚 Learn
-- 💬 Hischool Classroom
+- 💬 Classroom
-- 👨‍🎓 Hischool Student
+- 👨‍🎓 Student
-- 📒 Hischool Gradebook
+- 📒 Gradebook
+- 🗓️ Timetable
+- 🏁 Recruit
+- 👨‍👨‍👦 Family
+- 🎨 Form
 - ...

 Visit [our website](https://hischool.one) to learn more.